6529-Collections/nextgen/docs/setter-functions.md

 ### How to sign a collection?

-<b>Purpose:</b> The <i>artistSignature(..)</i> function is used by artists to sign the collection that they created.
+<b>Purpose:</b> The <i>artistSignature(..)</i> function is used by the artists to sign the collection that they have created.

 <b>Notes:</b>
 * This function can only be called by an artist.
-* The artist ETH public address needs to be assigned when adding a collection's additional data.
+* The artist ETH public address needs to be assigned when adding the collection's additional data.

 <!-- end of the list -->

     /**
       * @dev Artists sign their own collections.
-      * @param _collectionID Refers to collection for which the artist is allowed to add his signature.
+      * @param _collectionID Refers to the collection for which the artist is allowed to add his signature.
       * @param _signature Refers to written text/signature of the artist that will be stored on-chain.
     */